Tooth decay, or cavities, is the most common dental problem among children. Tooth decay can begin as soon as a baby’s first tooth comes in.

 Babies are born without the germs that cause tooth decay.
 They get these germs from saliva that is passed from the mouths of adults to their mouth.

-Some of the ways that saliva might be shared with a baby are by sharing a spoon or piece of food, or by cleaning off a pacifier with saliva instead of water.
 As soon as germs are in a child’s mouth, the process that causes tooth decay can start, even before the child has teeth.

 Visit the Dentist

-Utilize School Based Dental Services
+Utilize School-Based Dental Services

 Take Precautions when Playing Sports